alex-patterson-webdev/event-dispatcher/README.md

     $dispatcher->dispatch($event);

 Any object can be used as an event; by default an internal `EventNameResolver` instance will return the fully qualified class name of the object to use as the event name.
-See the `EventNameResolver` section for more configuration options.
+See the 'The Event Name Resolver' section for more configuration options.

 ## Listener Priority